adinathg94-cpu/card1/src/content/contact/_index.md

       link: "/contact"

   - title: "Partnership Opportunities"
-    description: "If you represent an organization, foundation, or business interested in partnering with Kindora"
+    description: "If you represent an organization, foundation, or business interested in partnering with CARD"
     banner_color: "bg-tertiary/70"
     button:
       enable: true